53845714nF/hackwiki/content/blog/proxmox_in_unifi_map/index.en.md

 keepImageRatio: true
 summary: "Correct display of Proxmox VMs and Linux containers in the Unifi Map."
 showInMenu: false
-tags: ["Proxmox", "Network", "Unifi", "Home Lab", "Virtualization", "LLDP", "Saltstack"]
+tags: ["Proxmox", "Network", "Unifi", "HomeLab", "Virtualization", "LLDP", "Saltstack"]
 ---

 I've been using Proxmox and Unifi in my network.